 - Tips for incorporating family values, beliefs, religion, and culture into sexuality education

 - Resources for parents to review and information to take home

 See also our tips for parents talking to kids about sexual health.

 You can reach Jennifer @ 250-592-3479 ×204 or through email.

 Jennifer Gibson (MA) is the Coordinator of Community Education Services with ISHS.
 Jennifer began working with ISH in 2003 and is most commonly referred to as “The Sex Lady” by youth participants, Jennifer believes in making sexual health education relevant, accessible, and fun for all participants.
 She also believes that effective sexual health education combines factual information with humour and popular culture.
 Jennifer is passionate about creating space for every person to become comfortable with and knowledgeable about themselves and sexuality.
 Jennifer’s current focus is on grades 8-University, professional development, parent/youth ally education and youth ambassador training.

-Meriah Drabkin (BSc) joined our education team as a volunteer clinic based educator in 2017.
-She currently works as our maturation educator for students in grades 4 and 5 facilitating all of the good things about growing up and puberty.
+Abbey Eurchuk (BA,BSc) joined our education team as a volunteer clinic based educator in 2017.
+She currently works as our maturation educator for students in grades 4-7 facilitating all of the good things about growing up and puberty and healthy relationships.